bioneuron/dotfiles/command.md

 M-x company-mode/auto-complete-mode

+## Emacs Keybindings:
+C-x C-x :  The commands that most interest you as far as movement is concerned is C-x C-x to toggle between the point and the mark in the buffer.

 -------------------------------------------------------------------------------------------------------------
 ## Inline image show for ein
 I had the same problem.
 First I checked that the graphics had really been created by looking into the .ipynb file (with a text editor) and opening it in HTML browser with jupyter notebook.
 Second (with M-x customize-group RTN ein), I toggled on the variable Ein:Output Area Inlined Images, restarted Emacs etc. and it worked.